 Section 21 of the Act provides that if in the opinion of the Central Government, the Corporation or the Standing Committee persistently makes default in performing the duties imposed on it by or under this Act or abuses its powers, that Government may, by notification in the Official Gazette, supersede the Standing Committee in consultation with the Standing Committee.
-Before issuing a notification the Standing Committee shall be given a reasonable opportunity to show cause why it should not be superseded and shall consider the explanations and objections, if any, of the Standing Committee.
-On such superseding all the members shall be deemed to vacate their office.
+Before issuing a notification the Standing Committee shall be given a reasonable opportunity to show cause why it should not be superseded and shall consider the explanations and objections, if any, of the Standing Committee shall be deemed to vacate their office.
 A new Standing Committee shall be immediately constituted.